The Employment Law Review: Israel

-- fire and rehire, in which the original employer terminates the employees' employment and the new employer rehires them; and
+- fire and rehire, in which the original employer terminates the employees' employment and the new employer hires them; and

 - continuity of rights, in which the buyer steps into the seller's position as employer for all intents and purposes.
-In these circumstances, subject to the employees' consent to the transfer, the buyer assumes all the seller's obligations towards the employees while maintaining their rights and entitlements.
+In these circumstances, subject to employee consent, the buyer assumes all the seller's obligations while maintaining employees' rights and entitlements.

 When there is an active union or works council at the workplace, employers need to inform employees about the forthcoming change, and consult and negotiate with regard to their employment terms after the change.

-The National Labour Court issued an important ruling in 2015, in which it stated that the original employer is required to provide its employees with prior notice of termination (or pay in lieu of notice), even if the new employer is willing to hire the employees and continue their employment immediately following the termination.21
+The original employer is required to provide its employees with prior notice of termination (or pay in lieu thereof), even if the new employer is willing to hire the employees and continue their employment immediately following the termination.19

 1 Orly Gerbi is a senior partner, Maayan Hammer-Tzeelon, Nir Gal and Ohad Elkeslassy are partners, and Keren Assaf is a senior associate at Herzog Fox & Neeman.